cedoor/brexit-news/README.md

 - The Telegraph

 The program has basic error handling.
-All articles from different newspapers are obtained by scraping except The Guardian, which has its public [API](https://open-platform.theguardian.com/access/).
+All articles from different newspapers are obtained by scraping.
+It means that parts of the code could give errors if the sites are modified.
+The Guardian is an exception because it has its public [API](https://open-platform.theguardian.com/access/).

 ___